 When other people spend a lot on gifts for you, you feel like you have to do the same.
 It can create a lot of pressure and sometimes lead to you one-upping each other in the gift game.
 If you want to try and rein in your spending, it can be a good idea to make an agreement with the people you regularly trade gifts with.
 You might decide to set limits on how much you spend for different occasions, or perhaps agree on a number of gifts you will buy for each other.
 With some people, you might even decide not to buy gifts for some occasions.
 Instead, you could spend some time together.

 Sometimes, you can’t help going overboard with gifts.
 You buy someone a present, but then you spot one, two or three other things that you’re sure they’ll like too.
 Or you might decide that buying lots of small gifts is better than getting everyone a single larger one.
 However, buying lots of small gifts can be more expensive.
 If you stick to one per person, per occasion, it could help you spend a lot less.
 You might also want to reconsider who you give gifts to.
-I only buy for close family, and usually Christmas time, we do a family gift instead of individual gifts.
+Are you giving gifts to people who don’t return the favor?
+Maybe you’re buying them for occasions when no one else bothers.

 Get Secondhand Gifts